Echternach: History

 The river Sauer that flows past the town now forms the border between Luxembourg and Germany; in the later Roman Empire and under the Merovingians by contrast, the Sauer did not form a border or march in this area.
 The Roman villa at Echternach (traces of which were rediscovered in 1975) was reputed to be the largest north of the Alps.
 Echternach was later part of the Electorate of Trier (present-day Germany) and was presented to Willibrord by Irmina (Irmine), daughter of Dagobert II, king of the Franks.
 Other parts of the Merovingians' Roman inheritance were presented to the Abbey by king of the Franks Pepin the Short.

 Echternach continued to have royal patronage from the house of Charlemagne.
 Though the monks were displaced by the canons of the bishop of Trier between 859 and 971, and although Willibrord's buildings burned down in 1017, the Romanesque basilica, with its symmetrical towers, to this day houses Willibrord's tomb in its crypt.
 The abbey's library and scriptorium had a European reputation.
 As it flourished, the town of Echternach grew around the abbey's outer walls and was granted a city charter in 1236.
 The abbey was rebuilt in a handsome Baroque style in 1737.
 In 1794 the church was sacked and the abbey used as a porcelain factory.
 In 1797, in the wake of the French Revolution, the monks were dispersed and the abbey's contents and its famous library were auctioned off.
 Some of the library's early manuscripts, such as the famous Echternach Gospels, are now in the Bibliothèque Nationale in Paris.
 In the 19th century, a porcelain factory was established in the abbey and the town declined, until the advent of the railroad brought renewed life and an influx of tourists.

+In World War I, German soldiers marched through the streets of Echternach at the beginning of the invasion of Luxembourg in early August 1914, which following the entry into Troisvierges and subsequent retreat of troops from the 69th Infantry Regiment, the German Empire launched a full-scale invasion and subsequent four-year occupation of Luxembourg as part of its Schlieffen Plan.

-During the concluding months of World War II in Europe, on December 16, 1944, Echternach served as the southernmost point on the battlefront for the attempt of the German Wehrmacht forces attacking the Allies to retake Antwerp, during the Battle of the Bulge.
+During the concluding months of World War II in Europe, on 16 December 1944, Echternach served as the southernmost point on the battlefront for the attempt of the German Wehrmacht forces attacking the Allies to retake Antwerp, during the Battle of the Bulge.
 The town was badly damaged in World War II but was thoroughly restored.